-The Adolescent Interest Group
+The Adolescent Interest Group (AIG)

-Given shrinking school and health budgets, the Adolescent Interest Group at the Palo Alto Medical Foundationhas developed several community benefit projects targeting specific health needs of adolescents, their parents and teachers.
-The Adolescent Interest Group works with local families and schools to develop information and activities that are easily integrated into family communication or classes (e.g., laptop ergonomics, healthy relationships, trauma recovery, bullying), as well as providing speakers for parent education and classroom events.
+Given shrinking school and health budgets, PAMF's AIG has developed several community benefit projects targeting specific health needs of adolescents, their parents, and teachers.
+AIG works with local families and schools to develop information and activities that are easily integrated into family communication or classes such as laptop ergonomics, healthy relationships, trauma recovery, and bullying – as well as providing speakers for parent education and classroom events.

-In 2010 we began adding interactive tools like E-Chug, the on-line alcohol intervention and social norming program developed by San Diego State University and two versions of the WAY2GO! electronic wellness assessment for teens and young adults that are free for individuals, clinics, and schools to use in health promotion programs.
+In 2010, we began adding interactive tools like E-Chug – the on-line alcohol intervention and social norm-ing program developed by San Diego State University – and two versions of the WAY2GO! electronic wellness assessment for teens and young adults that are free for individuals, clinics, and schools to use in health promotion programs.